Non-Archimedean Whitney stratifications: t-stratifications

 If $(S_{i,q})_{i}$ is a t-stratification reflecting $\chi_q$, then it is clear the formula holds.
 For the other direction, note that by the induction hypothesis and Corollary~\ref{cor:sak}, the last four lines of the formula together with $B \cap S_{d,q} \ne \emptyset$ imply that $((S_{i,q})_{i}, \chi_q)$ is $V$-translatable on $B$.

 \textbf{(2) and (3)} Without loss, $Q = Q'$.
-Moreover, if we have a coloring $\chi' \colon Q \to \RV\eq$ such that the existence of a risometry $\{q\} \times K^n \to \{q'\} \times K^n$ respecting $((S_{i})_{i}, \chi)$ implies $\chi'(q) = \chi'(q')$, we can consider each $\chi$-monochromatic piece separately for the remainder of the proof (adding the color of the piece to the language).
+Moreover, if we have a definable map $\chi' \colon Q \to \RV\eq$ such that the existence of a risometry $\{q\} \times K^n \to \{q'\} \times K^n$ respecting $((S_{i})_{i}, \chi)$ implies $\chi'(q) = \chi'(q')$, we can consider each $\chi'$-fiber separately for the remainder of the proof (adding the image of the fiber to the language).
 We will do this several times; at the end, we will obtain a definable compatible family of risometries on the whole of $Q$, thus proving both (2) and (3).

 By Lemma~\ref{lem:fin&iso}~(1), there is at most one risometry sending $S_{0,q}$ to $S_{0,q'}$.
 Whether such a risometry exists can definably be tested by choosing an enumeration $(x_\mu)_\mu$ of $S_{0,q}$ and comparing the matrix $(\rv(x_\mu - x_\nu))_{\mu,\nu}$ to a corresponding matrix for $S_{0,q'}$.
 (Note that the cardinality $|S_{0,q}|$ is bounded.)
 Thus we can suppose that for each $q, q' \in Q$, a risometry $\beta_{q,q'}\colon S_{0,q} \to S_{0,q'}$ exists and that $\beta_{q,q'}$ respects $\chi\auf{S_0}$.
 Moreover (again by uniqueness of this risometry), $\beta_{q,q'}$ is $(q,q')$-definable and the family $(\beta_{q,q'})_{q,q'}$ is compatible with composition (as required in (3)).